msatul1305/Linux/Machine Learning/readme.md

               - each learner focuses more on the misclassified instances from the previous learners.
               - combines their predictions through weighted voting (classification) or weighted averaging (regression).
               - Weight Update
+                - assigns equal weights to all training samples initially
-                - increases the weights of misclassified instances
+                - increases the weights of misclassified instances, reducing bias and variance
                 - decreases the weights of correctly classified instances
                 - so that subsequent learners focus more on the difficult cases.
+                - but it is sensitive to noisy data and outliers
             - Gradient Boosting
               - builds models sequentially
               - each new model tries to correct the residual errors of the combined previous models.